membrane-io/docs/src/content/docs/concepts/programs.md

 ---
-title: Structure of a Program
+title: Programs
 ---

 A `program` is TypeScript or JavaScript code that runs in Membrane's serverless cloud runtime.
-Unlike traditional serverless services, it's [stateful](/features/state/) and consists of multiple handlers instead of a single function.
+Unlike traditional serverless runtimes, it's [stateful](/features/state/) and consists of multiple handlers instead of a single function.

 A Membrane program consists of: